 Jatropha (Jatropha curcas) was once touted as the new wunderkind plant for biofuel.
 What is a Jatropha curcas tree?
-The tree or bush grows in any type of soil at a rapid rate, is toxic and produces fuel fit for diesel engines.
+The tree or bush grows in any type of soil at a rapid rate, is toxic, and produces fuel fit for diesel engines.
 Read on for more Jatropha tree info and see how you rate this plant.

 What is a Jatropha Curcas Tree?

-Overall, the plant is not particularly visually appealing but it does get attractive green cymes of flowerets which turn into a tri-compartment fruit with large black seeds.
+Overall, the plant is not particularly visually appealing, but it does get attractive green cymes of flowerets which turn into a tri-compartment fruit with large black seeds.
 These large black seeds are the reason for all the hullaballoo, because they are high in burnable oil.
-An interesting piece of Jatropha tree info is that it is listed as a weed in Brazil, Fiji, Honduras, India, Jamaica, Panama, Puerto Rico and Salvador.
+An interesting piece of Jatropha tree info is that it is listed as a weed in Brazil, Fiji, Honduras, India, Jamaica, Panama, Puerto Rico, and Salvador.
 This proves how adaptable and hardy the plant is even when introduced to a new region.

-Jatropha curcas cultivation can produce oil that is a good substitute for current biofuel.
-Its usefulness has been challenged but it is true the plant can produce seeds with an oil content of 37%.
+Jatropha curcas cultivation can produce oil that is a good substitute for current biofuels.
+Its usefulness has been challenged, but it is true the plant can produce seeds with an oil content of 37%.
 Unfortunately, it is still a part of the food vs. fuel debate, as it requires land that could go into food production.
 Scientists are trying to develop a “super Jatropha” with bigger seeds and, therefore, bigger oil yields.